 Tour: Not available

 Offender: Committed suicide

 Public Safety Officer Jody Smith and Police Officer Nicholas Smarr, of the Americus Police Department, were shot and killed while responding to a domestic violence incident at a local apartment complex at South Lee Street and Country Club Drive, near the Georgia Southwestern State University.

-The suspect fled the scene but was found deceased the next day following a SWAT raid of a local residence.
+The suspect fled the scene but committed suicide next day following a SWAT raid of a local residence.

 Officer Smith was survived by his fiancee.

 Officer Smarr and Officer Smith had known each other their entire lives and were best friends.
 Officer Smarr was going to serve as the best man at Officer Smith's wedding in May 2017.